Arecibo Observatory

-The Arecibo Observatory, also known as the National Astronomy and Ionosphere Center (NAIC) and formerly known as the Arecibo Ionosphere Observatory, is an observatory in Barrio Esperanza, Arecibo, Puerto Rico owned by the US National Science Foundation (NSF).
+The Arecibo Observatory, also known as the National Astronomy and Ionosphere Center (NAIC) and formerly known as the Arecibo Ionosphere Observatory, is an observatory in Barrio Esperanza, Arecibo, Puerto Rico, owned by the US National Science Foundation (NSF).

 The observatory's main instrument was the Arecibo Telescope, a 305 m spherical reflector dish built into a natural sinkhole, with a cable-mount steerable receiver and several radar transmitters for emitting signals mounted 150 m above the dish.
 Completed in 1963, it was the world's largest single-aperture telescope for 53 years, surpassed in July 2016 by the Five-hundred-meter Aperture Spherical Telescope (FAST) in China.
 On August 10 and November 6, 2020, two of the receiver's support cables broke and the NSF announced that it would decommission the telescope.
 The telescope collapsed on December 1, 2020.
-In 2022, the NSF announced the telescope will not be rebuilt, with an educational facility to be established on the site.
+In 2022, the NSF announced the telescope would not be rebuilt, with an educational facility to be established on the site.

 The observatory also includes a smaller radio telescope, a LIDAR facility, and a visitor center, which remained operational after the telescope's collapse.
-The asteroid 4337 Arecibo is named after the observatory by Steven J. Ostro, in recognition of the observatory's contributions to the characterization of Solar System bodies.
+The asteroid 4337 Arecibo was named after the observatory by Steven J. Ostro, in recognition of the observatory's contributions to the characterization of Solar System bodies.

 History

-In the 1950s, the United States Department of Defense (DoD)'s Advanced Research Projects Agency (ARPA) was seeking a means to detect missiles in Earth's ionosphere.
+In the 1950s, the United States Department of Defense (DoD) Advanced Research Projects Agency (ARPA) was seeking a means to detect missiles in Earth's ionosphere.
 On November 6, 1959, Cornell University entered into a contract with ARPA to carry out development studies for a large-scale ionospheric radar probe.
 The Arecibo Telescope was consequently built to study the ionosphere as well as to serve as a general-purpose radio telescope.
 Construction of the telescope was started in September 1960.
 The telescope and supporting observatory were formally opened as the Arecibo Ionospheric Observatory on November 1, 1963.

 DoD transferred the observatory to the National Science Foundation on October 1, 1969.
 NSF appointed Cornell University to manage the observatory.
 By September 1971, NSF had renamed the observatory the National Astronomy and Ionosphere Center (NAIC) and had made it a federally funded research and development center (FFRDC).
 NASA began contributing funds to the observatory alongside NSF for its planetary radar mission.

 In the early 2000s, NASA eliminated funding for the Arecibo Observatory.
 In 2006, NSF indicated that it would reduce funding for the observatory, and decommission it if other funding could not be found.
-Academics and politicians lobbied to stave off its closure, and NASA recommitted funding in 2011 for study of near-earth objects.
+Academics and politicians lobbied to stave off its closure, and NASA recommitted funding in 2011 for study of near-Earth objects.
 In 2011, NSF delisted Arecibo as an FFRDC, which allowed the observatory to seek funding from a wider variety of sources; the agency also replaced Cornell as the site operator with a team led by SRI International.